nuztalgia/botstrap/examples/readme.md

 appears in the CLI, whether it requires a password to decrypt, and where its encrypted files are stored.
-If your bot uses multiple tokens, simply [register](https://botstrap.readthedocs.io/en/latest/api/botstrap/#botstrap.flow.Botstrap.register_token) all of them and use a command-line option (automatically added) to select which one to use when you run the bot (e.g. `python bot.py` vs. `python bot.py prod` for the following example).
+If your bot uses multiple tokens, simply [register](https://botstrap.readthedocs.io/en/latest/api/botstrap/#botstrap.flow.Botstrap.register_token) all of them and use a command-line option (automatically created for you) to select which to use when you run the bot (e.g. `python bot.py` vs. `python bot.py prod` for this next snippet).

 ```py
 token = (